Glow

 - A sixtyfourth; here 0.015625

-examples using the primary color CSS variable for the glow color as
+Below you'll find implementation examples using the primary color CSS

-specified in our (S)CSS stylesheets.
-Simply replace
+variable for the glow color as specified in our (S)CSS stylesheets.
+In

 --color-primary